Calvin Klein (fashion house): Licensees

-Internet

-In 2004, the company bought the domain name CK.com.
-Calvin Klein is one of the few corporations worldwide to own a two letter domain name.

 Designers

 When Calvin Klein was acquired by PVH Corp. in 2003, Francisco Costa was appointed the Women's Creative Director of Calvin Klein Collection.
 Costa had already worked with Klein directly before the founder's departure from the company, and had taken the director position in 2003.

 Italo Zucchelli, a former Jil Sander and Romeo Gigli designer, had collaborated with Calvin Klein for six seasons before he became head designer and Men's Creative Director of the Calvin Klein Collection menswear line in spring 2004.

-Kevin Carrigan, an Englishman, was named the global creative director of the ck Calvin Klein, Calvin Klein (white label), Calvin Klein Jeans and Calvin Klein Underwear brands and their related licensed products.
-Carrigan had been with Calvin Klein since 1998.

 In April 2016, it was announced that Francisco Costa and Italo Zucchelli would be leaving the company.

 In August 2016, Calvin Klein, Inc. announced the appointment of Raf Simons as Chief Creative Officer of the brand, overseeing all aspects of design, global market and communications, and visual creative services.
 Simons assumed the creative strategy of the Calvin Klein brand globally across the company's ready to wear, bridge, sportswear, jeans, underwear and home lines.
 Pieter Mulier was also announced as Creative Director, reporting directly to Simons and responsible for executing his creative and design vision for men's and women's ready to wear, bridge and better apparel and accessories.
 It was also announced that Kevin Carrigan resigned from the company for a creative role at Ralph Lauren.
 Simons's first collections debuted for the Fall 2017 season.

 In December 2016, it was announced that Amy Mellen would leave the company.

 In January 2017, it was announced that Clémande Burgevin Blachman would assume the role of Vice President of Design for Calvin Klein Home.

 In December 2018, it was announced that Raf Simons had parted from Calvin Klein after only two years at the company.

 In November 2020, Jessica Lomax was appointed Global Head of Design, leading Calvin Klein's global design strategy and providing creative direction across all areas of the business.

+In May 2024, Calvin Klein appointed Veronica Leoni Creative Director of the brand's newly revived Collection line.

+Advertising and social media campaigns

+Brand ambassadors

+Calvin Klein has filmed advertising and social media campaigns with a network of celebrities, some of whom also serve as brand ambassadors.
+Their brand ambassadors include: Kendall Jenner, Jennie, Hailey and Justin Bieber, Disha Patani, Jung Ho-yeon, Bella Hadid, Kaia Gerber, Jungkook, Minji, Hanni, Danielle, Haerin and Hyein (as NewJeans and later NJZ) and, Mingyu.

+Models

+Calvin Klein has worked with numerous models on advertising and social media campaigns, including: Adwoa Aboah, Jourdan Dunn, Ashley Graham, Imaan Hammam, Karlie Kloss, Simon Nessman, Sean O'Pry, Emily Ratajkowski, Lucky Blue Smith, and Liu Wen.

+Athletes

+Many female football stars like Alex Morgan, Chloe Kelly, and Mary Fowler advertised nothing but their underwear.